 and cars into the UK market.

-Thirdly, we would replace many international arrangments which at
+Thirdly, we can replace many international arrangments which at

 present are conducted though the EU by directly joining global or

 regional multilateral treaties.
 In many areas, there is simply no